Sign In

 If you have a disabled child who cannot share a bedroom, we may be able to allow you an extra bedroom when working out your Housing Benefit.

 You need to give us information about the child’s disabilities and why they cannot share a bedroom.
 Your child must get either the middle or high rate of the care component of Disability Living Allowance.
-Application form (104kb PDF)Link opens in a new window

-Disabled Adults who cannot share a bedroom
+Disabled adults who cannot share a bedroom

-If an adult member of a couple cannot share a bedroom because of their disabilities, from 1st April 2017 we may be able to allow an extra bedroom when working out your Housing Benefit.
+If an adult member of a couple cannot share a bedroom because of their disabilities, from 1 April 2017 we may be able to allow an extra bedroom when working out your Housing Benefit.

-• Armed Forces Independence Payments
+• Armed Forces Independence Payments.

 Foster carers

-Adult son or daughter in the armed forces
+Person with an adult son or daughter in the armed forces

 They must have previously lived with you as an adult, and must intend to return to live in your home.